All Episodes

 Thank you.

-And uh, you know, I was pretty upset about that.
+And, you know, I was pretty upset about that.

-Yeah, it's November, I think it's November 15th, isn't it?
+Yeah, I think it's November 15th.

-It's nine o'clock in the morning, it's after the election.
+It's after the election.

 Yes, that's correct.

-But still, you know, I kind of feel like they're they're providing a platform for him to spout his anti-American socialist agenda.
+But still, you know, I kind of feel like they're providing a platform for him to spout his anti-American socialist agenda.

-But that's not that's that's not the important thing, though.
+But that's not the important thing, though.

 He is a huge leftist.

-He is a radical professor of education at Chicago, but it it's more than that what he has done.
+But it's more than that what he has done.

-I mean, just two years ago he was down in Venezuela praising Hugo Chavez, a socialist dictator for his education policies.
+I mean, just two years ago, he was down in Venezuela praising Hugo Chavez, a socialist dictator, for his education policies.

 That's what Ayers is doing.